JazzClubsNW North Bend Haystack

 6:00 PM - 9:00 PM @ Moose Lodge

 The Henhouse Ramblers are a Backporch Bluegrass duo featuring down-home music from two veterans of the West Coast Bluegrass scene.
-Ellen Marx, guitar, has performed oncollege campuses and festivals from Seattle to San Diego.
-She can be heard on numerous recordings on national labels.
-Steve Marx, 5-string banjo, has performed on the Ed Sullivan show, the New Steve Allen Show, local NW TV and radio stations, and has been with various bluegrass groups since the sixties.
+Ellen Marx, guitar, has performed on college campuses and festivals from Seattle to San Diego.
+Steve Marx, 5-string banjo, has performed on the Ed Sullivan show and has been with various bluegrass groups since the sixties.

 6:00 PM - 9:00 PM @ Hartwood Cafe